bio-tools/biotoolsSchema/Guidelines.md

 * Workflow uses Service
 * Workflow uses Database

-# biotoolsXSD element-specific guidelines
+# biotoolsSchema element-specific guidelines
-Below are guidelines for different elements (fields of information) defined by the biotoolsXSD schema.
+Below are guidelines for different elements (fields of information) defined by the biotoolsSchema XSD schema.

 ## <id>
 * Describe the ID URL pattern used by bio.tools: